gabrielmatteojones/apex/_posts/2024-07-05-Analysis-of-Duplicates-North-Carolina-Voting-Registration-data.md

   - Highest age rate: 18-32 years old

 **References:**
-- *Studies aligning with race and sex distribution findings for twins.*
+**Studies aligning with race and sex distribution findings for twins:**
 - The twin birth rate in the United States in 2022 was 31.2 twins per 1,000 births.
 The twin birth rate rose for Black women from 40.6 in 2021 to 41.4 in 2022.
 The twin birth rate remained essentially unchanged for White women (32.5 to 32.6) and Hispanic women (24.2 to 24.5). ( National Vital Statistics Reports - Volume 73, Number 2 April 4, 2024 )
-- Data births of twins peakes aroud 2000s as depicted by the age of twins duplicates (https://www.cdc.gov/nchs/data/databriefs/db351-h.pdf)
+- Data births of twins peakes aroud 2000s as depicted by the age of [twins duplicates](https://www.cdc.gov/nchs/data/databriefs/db351-h.pdf)
 - The higher proportion of female twins compared to male twins is influenced by several biological factors:

     1. **In-Utero Survival Rates**: Male fetuses generally have higher in-utero mortality rates than female fetuses.
 This disparity is more pronounced in twin pregnancies, leading to a higher proportion of surviving female twins.
 [Learn more on Wikipedia](https://en.wikipedia.org/wiki/Twin).